 In Rowing, there is a great tradition of naming boats.
 When a boat or shell is bought it should have the honor of being named with a christening.
 That name has meaning to the team.
 It can also be an opportunity to recognize someone for their commitment to our program.
 To show our appreciation.
 It is a great honor in the rowing world to have a boat named after you.

 These are the boats we have christened and their history.

 This is our newest boat.
-It is a 2019 Lightweight Resolute 4+ being made just for us!
-It will be the first brand new boat we have ever owned!
-The name is a secret until it is christened sometime this Fall.
-We are grateful to The Classes of 2017, 2018 and the current team who have all donated and fundraised to purchase this boat.
+It is a 2019 Lightweight Resolute 4+ made just for us in our beautiful blue!
+It is the first brand new boat we have ever owned!
+We are grateful to the 2017 and 2018 Teams who have donated and fundraised to purchase this boat.

 The Founders Club is a 2013 King Super Lightweight 8+.
 It was a demo until we purchased it in the Fall of 2017.

 It is named The Founders Club to honor the 12 girls who began this club: Tori Abdalla, ’17, Cameron Cunningham, ’17, Leniza Dever, ’17, Jennifer Huha, ’17, Sophia Isaac, ’17, Isabella McKinnon, ’17, Nicolette McPharlin, ’18, Rebekah Pereira, ’18, Veronica Pereira, ’16, Grace Plass, ’17, Anna Schneider, ’19 and Elizabeth Weis, ’19.

 These are the girls who joined our first year in 2015 when we had very little resources.
 Despite our lack of resources, they stuck with it, got their friends to join and returned each year until they graduated.
 Their perseverance will always be remembered as the reason this club exists.